agnarin7/microservice/README.md

 3. [Project Structure](#project-structure)
 4. [How to Contribute](#how-to-contribute)
 5. [License](#license)

+## Project Structure
+src/ - Contains the source code of microservices. tests/ - Includes unit tests for the services. docs/ - Documentation related to microservices architecture. config/ - Configuration files for deployment.

 ## Git Initial Setup

 Follow these steps to set up your Git repository: